Getting Started with Raspberry Pi Pico using Thonny IDE

 Thonny IDE Introduction

-Thonny is an open-source IDE which is used to write and upload MicroPython programs to different development boards such as Raspberry Pi Pico, ESP32, and ESP8266.
-It is extremely interactive and easy to learn IDE as much as it is known as the beginner-friendly IDE for new programmers.
-With the help of Thonny, it becomes very easy to code in Micropython as it has a built-in debugger that helps to find any error in the program by debugging the script line by line.
+Thonny is an open-source IDE that is used to write and upload MicroPython programs to different development boards such as Raspberry Pi Pico, ESP32, and ESP8266.
+It is an extremely interactive and easy-to-learn IDE, widely known as a beginner-friendly environment for new programmers.
+With Thonny, coding in MicroPython becomes straightforward thanks to its built-in debugger that helps identify errors in your program by stepping through the script line by line.

-We also have a getting started guide for Raspberry Pi Pico using Thonny IDE:
+We also have a getting started guide for Raspberry Pi Pico using uPyCraft IDE:

 Setting up Raspberry Pi Pico for MicroPython

-- Plug the Raspberry Pi Pico in your computer while holding down the BOOTSEL button.
+Step 1: Plug the Raspberry Pi Pico into your computer while holding down the BOOTSEL button.
+Keep holding the button until the board is fully connected and recognized by your computer.

-Release the BOOTSEL button and the following two files will show up.
-Our computer recognizes it as a storage device.
-Click INDEX.HTM file.
+Step 2: Release the BOOTSEL button and the following two files will appear.
+Your computer recognizes the Pico as a removable storage device (similar to a USB flash drive).
+Click the INDEX.HTM file to open the official Raspberry Pi Pico documentation.

-This will open up the official Raspberry Pi Pico documentation guide.
+Step 3: This will open the official Raspberry Pi Pico documentation guide in your web browser.

-A getting started guide with MicroPython for Raspberry Pi Pico will open up.
-We will have to download the MicroPython bootloader.
-It is a UFC file.
-Scroll down and find the link to download.
+Step 5: A getting started guide with MicroPython for Raspberry Pi Pico will open up.
+You will need to download the MicroPython bootloader, which is a UF2 file.
+Scroll down on the page and find the download link for the latest MicroPython firmware.

 Now we are ready to program Raspberry Pi Pico in MicroPython using Thonny IDE.